 }

 The bucket offset disappears because each uint is a bucket.
-But I’ve lost the luxury of direct indexing—unless I convert the integer to bytes first:
+But I’ve lost the luxury of direct indexing, unless I can perform the trick with a struct layout.
+And it’s really ugly and you may lose not only direct indexing, but sanity as well.

 {